-Finer Spatial resolution GOES-15 Imager
+Finer Spatial Resolution GOES-15 Imager

 The water vapor band on the GOES-15 Imager is improved compared to that on the GOES-11 Imager.
-The detector sizes improve from 8 to 4 km.
+The detector sizes improved from 8 to 4 km.
 While each image is shown in its native position, the finer scale features on GOES-15 are clearly seen (Figure 4.30).
-The improved (4 km FOV at the sub-point) spatial resolution of the 13.3 µm (band-6) required changes to the GVAR format.
+The improved (4 km FOV at the sub-point) spatial resolution of the 13.3 µm (band 6) required changes to the GVAR format.
 Several issues with implementing the new GVAR format were discovered, communicated, rectified, and verified.
 For example, the paired detectors on the higher-resolution 13.3 µm band were inadvertently swapped when the satellite was in an inverted mode.
 This situation was quickly resolved.
-The image in Figure 4.31 demonstrated the improved spatial resolution of this band on the GOES-15 Imager, which is also the case with the GOES-14 Imager.
+The image in Figure 4.31 demonstrates the improved spatial resolution of this band on the GOES-15 Imager.